LunarVim/lunarvim.org/docs/plugins/02-extra-plugins.md

 **let a computer write code for you**

-You need to authenticate acording to [the instructions](https://github.com/zbirenbaum/copilot.lua#preliminary-steps).
+You need to authenticate according to [the instructions](https://github.com/zbirenbaum/copilot.lua#preliminary-steps).

 ```lua
 lvim.plugins = {